 - Standards of conduct that clearly prohibit the unlawful possession, use or distribution of illicit drugs and alcohol by employees and students on University property or as part of any of its activities; - A description of applicable local, state and federal legal sanctions pertaining to the unlawful possession, use or distribution of illicit drugs and alcohol; - 3.
-A description of health risks associated with the use of illicit drugs, abuse or prescription and over-the-counter drugs, as well as the abuse of alcohol; and - 4.
-A clear statement of the disciplinary sanctions that GGU will impose on employees and students who violate the standards of conduct. - a.
-Employees found to be in violation of this policy may be subject to disciplinary action and/or corrective action, up to and including termination of employment. - b.
-Students who violate this policy may be subject to suspension or expulsion. - c.
-Employees or students who violate this policy (and concurrent California state statutes) may also be subject to criminal prosecution.
+A description of health risks associated with the use of illicit drugs, abuse or prescription and over-the-counter drugs, as well as the abuse of alcohol; and - A clear statement of the disciplinary sanctions that GGU will impose on employees and students who violate the standards of conduct. - Employees found to be in violation of this policy may be subject to disciplinary action and/or corrective action, up to and including termination of employment. - b.
+Students who violate this policy may be subject to suspension or expulsion. - Employees or students who violate this policy (and concurrent California state statutes) may also be subject to criminal prosecution.

 GGU encourages employees who suspect they have a substance abuse problem to seek assistance through the Employee Assistance Program (EAP).
-Students may seek assistance through the Wellness Resources in the Office of Student Affairs.